Pogacar crowned Tour de France champion as Bennett wins finale - France 24

 But after 3,400km of intense racing the 146 remaining riders embarked Sunday for a parade of the winners until the hotly-disputed sprint in Paris.

-The race was a triumph of organisation after the French president gave them the green light to belatedly stage the event, although just 5,000 fans lined Sunday's finish due to the health protocol.
+The race was a triumph of organisation after receiving belated clearance to stage the event, although just 5,000 fans lined Sunday's finish due to the health protocol.

+Dutch team Jumbo-Visma dominated the 2020 race with their yellow and black jerseys always grouped at the head of the race as they outpowered everyone until the last and crucial day.

+Winners of the past five editions, Britain's Team Ineos also had a Tour they may regret.

 © 2020 AFP